Bestiary

 • Knight: A cavalier with a code, often found mounted and on a quest.

-• Megatherium: Giant, peaceful ground sloth.
+• Megatherium: A giant, peaceful ground sloth.

 • Mimic: A shape-shifter that can assume the form of inanimate objects (ex: chests, statues, or doors).